hk1785/mMeta/README.md

 ## Reference

-* Koh H, Zhao N. Meta-analysis methods for multiple related markers: applications to microbiome studies with the results on multiple α-diversity indices _Statistics in Medicine_ (_Accepted_)
+* Koh H, Zhao N. Meta-analysis methods for multiple related markers: applications to microbiome studies with the results on multiple α-diversity indices. **_Statistics in Medicine_** (_Accepted_)

 ## Troubleshooting Tips